 Students should contact the graduate coordinator for more details and to help with the appropriate paperwork need for CPT as well as an offer letter from the employer in order to be registered for the course.

 Candidates must meet the Graduate School’s degree conferral requirements to be eligible to graduate:

-General information regarding graduation from the Graduate School may be found at grad.buffalo.edu/succeed/graduate/requirements.
+General information regarding graduation can be found on The Graduate School website.
 This includes information regarding deadlines, required forms, and a checklist of requirements.